paradoxysm/sleepens/README.md

 [![Code Climate maintainability](https://img.shields.io/codeclimate/maintainability-percentage/paradoxysm/sleepens?style=flat-square&kill_cache=1)](https://codeclimate.com/github/paradoxysm/sleepens/maintainability)

 `sleepens` is in a relatively finished state.
 It has not been tested on different Python environment and OS combinations.

+Currently, `sleepens` supports .mat, .smr/.smrx, .xls file formats for reading and writing.
+Additional i/o interfaces can be contributed to `sleepens.io.interfaces` following the basic structure.

+`sleepens` currently contains one protocol, SleepEnsemble4, for 4-state sleep classification.
+New or modified protocols can be contributed to `sleepens.protocols` following the basic structure.

 ## Help and Support